 How does one truly let go then?

-I covered this in detail in the exercise for 30BBM Day 25: Forgive Someone.
+I covered this in detail in the exercise for 30BBM Day 25: Forgive a Person.
 Basically, it involves digging into your grievances to the point where (a) you fully understand the source of your grievances (b) you obtain resolution on them.
 This resolution can be either internal, external, or both.

 For example, let’s say there’s a past disappointment that plagues you every now and then.
 Rather than tackle it head-on, you push it away as a form of avoidance or (b) you cover over the disappointment with a positive emotion (say, via positive affirmations).

 While either method gives you relief, it’s only temporary.
 After some time, the feeling of disappointment resurfaces.
 At this point, you can either do (a) or (b)…. again.
 The problem is, this only provides temporary relief again, before the same feeling resurfaces all over.
 And it will continue to do that like a broken record, till the day it is addressed.

 Think of unresolved grievances like cork pieces on water – you can push them down and they will disappear – making it seem like everything’s okay, but it’s a matter of time before they float back up and create ripples throughout the water, disrupting whatever equilibrium you were trying to establish.

 To resolve this permanently, you need to get to the root of your grievance.
 In short (from the exercise on 30BBM Day 25: Forgive Someone):

 - Write down the thing/incident that’s bothering you.